mariemacnee/Text-mining_epilepsy_genes/README.md

 # Litertaure analysis of epilepsy-associated genes

-This repository contains scripts used for the generation of Figure 1 and 2 from the manuscript "From gene discovery in human epilepsies to variant interpretation", in review.
+This repository contains scripts used for the generation of Figure 1 and 2 from the manuscript "From gene discovery in human epilepsies to variant interpretation", submitted soon.

 ## 1) The history of epilepsy-associated genes and number of references since discovery